yaneyba/near-me/docs/ADMIN-GUIDE.md

 Once you've created an admin user, you can access the admin dashboard:

 1. Log in with your admin credentials at `/login`
-2. Navigate to `/admin/settings` to access the admin settings panel
+2. Navigate to `/admin/dashboard` to access the admin dashboard

 ### Available Admin Settings